ohcherryz/burgerHeroes/README.md

-# Бургерный ресторан
+# Burger restaurant

-This is a practice of designing a website for burger's restaraunt.
+This is a practice of designing a website for burger's restaurant.

 Link: